amcolash/status-scripts/README.md

 PLUGIN=genmon
 ```

 Install `pm2` to daemonize the script `npm install pm2 -g`.
-Set it up as a service `pm2 startup` and follow directions.

-Finally, you can daemonize one of the scripts with `pm2 spotify.js && pm2 save` or `node outlook.js && pm2 save`.
+You can daemonize one of the scripts with `pm2 start spotify.js && pm2 save` or `pm2 start outlook.js && pm2 save`.
+Finally, set up `pm2` as a service with `pm2 startup` and follow directions.

 If you are using genmon, just set your script as `cat [path to repo]/data/spotify` or `cat [path to repo]/data/outlook`.
 I suggest setting the update interval to 1 second.
 Genmon doesn't poll the apis every second, just prints out the output of the file.
 The refresh rate is controlled in the script itself).